ibomdv/dlp/README.md

 <img width="433" height="167" alt="Main Log with Audio Codec" src="https://github.com/user-attachments/assets/6bd1ee1e-7e0a-413f-88ce-f039ca1f4bc6" />

-#### The Code:

-I am not a programmer.
-This was an attempt to create code using nothing but AI.
-I chose Python because the code is easy for many users to understand.
-This code can also be compiled for all common operating systems.
 #### Update from 16.07.2026

 - There are significant improvements once again: